Types of Dimensions

 Additive:

-Additive facts are facts that can be summed up through all of the dimensions in the fact table.
-A sales fact is a good example for additive fact.
+facts that can be summed up through all of the dimensions in the fact table.
+A

 Semi-Additive:

-Semi-additive facts are facts that can be summed up for some of the dimensions in the fact table, but not the others.
+are facts that can be summed up for some of the dimensions in the fact table,

 Eg: Daily balances fact can be summed up through the customers dimension but not through the time dimension.